Prithvish04/prithvish04.github.io/_pages/projects.md

               <details>
                 <summary>Brief  | <a href="https://github.com/Prithvish04/lab_reports/blob/main/modern_computer_architecture/MCA_VEX_sim.pdf">Report</a>  </summary>
                 <p class="message">
-                This report presents our analysis of the benchmarks - matrix multiplication and 7x7 convolution.
+                This project presents our analysis of the benchmarks - matrix multiplication and 7x7 convolution.
 We consider both of the application to be of scientific domain and thus our focus is primarily on optimizing the performance as compared to the utilization of resources.
 We show our process of finding the optimum VEX architecture and then explain the reason behind the optimal configuration.
                 </p>
               </details>
           </p>